postmanlabs/labs-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 ## How Spectral works

-Spectral is a linter that checks whether a JSON or YAML document conforms to a set of defined rules.
-It's used to check that the APIs defined in OpenAPI documents conform to API design guidelines specified in the context of API governance policies.
+Spectral checks that the APIs defined in OpenAPI documents conform to API design guidelines using a specific set of rules.
 For example, with Spectral you can check that all properties of all data models are in camel case, or that all operations have a summary.

 A Spectral rule targets a given location using a [JSON Path Plus expression](#json-path-and-json-path-plus), then tests the values it finds with a `function`.
 It returns an error if the values don't conform to the rule.